vuejs/v2.vuejs.org/src/_posts/vue-cli.md

 ### Official Templates

-The purpose of official Vue project templates are to provide opinionated, battery-included development tooling setups so that users can get started with actual app code as fast as possible.
+The purpose of official Vue project templates is providing opinionated, battery-included development tooling setups so that users can get started with actual app code as fast as possible.
 However, these templates are un-opinionated in terms of how you structure your app code and what libraries you use in addition to Vue.js.

 All official project templates are repos in the [vuejs-templates organization](https://github.com/vuejs-templates).
 When a new template is added to the organization, you will be able to run `vue init <template-name> <project-name>` to use that template.
 You can also run `vue list` to see all available official templates.